2025 STARS Celebration

 STARS recognizes that program adaptation is elemental to the central mission of increasing the persistence and retention of computing students and creating an environment that all can thrive.
 In this session, STARS leadership will guide participants through identity and future-building exercises, providing a space for the co-production of STARS programming.

-9:00am – 10:15am CDTConcurrent WorkshopInstitutionalizing STARS: Sustaining Engagement through Local Partnerships and Fundraising
+9:00am – 10:15am CDTConcurrent WorkshopInstitutionalizing STARS: Sustaining Engagement through Activities, Local Partnerships, and Fundraising

 Each STARS Chapter adapts to the needs of its students and larger community via partnerships with campus activities, non-profit organizations, and local industry.
 In this interactive session, representatives from different chapters will provide insight into how their programs work, pitfalls to avoid, and tips for success.